-When I discovered this photograph online, I was struck with the lovely elegance of RCAF Women’s Division member Dorothy Chapman Garen in her blue uniform.
-I was even more thrilled to find that Dorothy, now aged 95, is living not far from me in Canmore, Alberta, where I was able to thank her in person for her service to our country.
+When I discovered this photograph online, I was struck with the lovely elegance of RCAF Women’s Division member and mapmaker Dorothy Garen.
+I was thrilled to find that Dorothy, now aged 95, is living not far from me in Canmore, Alberta, where I was able to thank her in person for her service to our country.

 The Early Years

-During her three years there, one of her duties was helping to map all the grain elevators in the four Western provinces, and for many years afterward she could remember the names and locations of every tiny community that had a grain elevator.
+During her three years at the Wheat Board, she became a mapmaker.
+One of her duties was helping to map all the grain elevators in the four Western provinces, and for many years afterward she could remember the names and locations of every tiny community that had a grain elevator.

 Encouraged by her boss, a former pilot in the First World War, Dorothy decided to join the Royal Canadian Air Force, Women’s Division.
 She did her basic training at the Havergal College in Toronto, designated as Manning Depot No. 6 during the war, and then worked as an air force clerk at a Toronto base.

 In both of these photos, Dorothy is wearing the earlier version of the Women’s Division hat, a bulky thing modelled after the hats worn by members of the British Women’s Auxiliary Air Force.
 Later it was changed to a trimmer version.
-To read more, click here: Hats, Helmets, and Headgear.
+Read more here: Hats, Helmets, and Headgear.

 Dorothy’s role was to supervise a publication for pilots.
 Every airfield or landing place in Canada and the northern United States was mapped, so that pilots flying in this airspace could be guided down to the nearest safe location if they had to make an emergency landing.